 Most of the common drugs (diet, sleeping, allergy, tranquilizers) affect at least one of the major skills you need as a driver.
-Drivers need to know how drugs affect their ability to identify, predict, decide and execute.
+Drivers need to know how drugs affect their ability to Identify, Predict, Decide and Execute.

-• Diet and "stay-awake" pills, known as "pep pills," "uppers" and "speed," give drivers a false feeling of alertness and often increase self-confidence, which may lead to excessive risk-taking.
+- Diet and "stay-awake" pills, known as "pep pills," "uppers" and "speed," give drivers a false feeling of alertness and often increase self-confidence, which may lead to excessive risk-taking.
 Some drivers try to drive longer by taking "stay-awake" pills.
 However these drugs keep drivers from realizing how tired they are and that they therefore do not have the ability to identify critical objects and make quick decisions.
-Attempts to stay awake with drugs can cause additional problems.

-- Sleeping pills can make thinking difficult, affect emotions, and cause sleepiness.
+Attempts to stay awake with drugs can cause additional problems. - Sleeping pills are intended to relax and help persons sleep.
+They can make thinking difficult, affect emotions and cause sleepiness.
 They can affect all of the driving IPDE skills for several hours. - Allergy pills and cold remedies: These pills can contain a variety of antihistamines, bromides, codeine and alcohol.
 They can cause a person to become sleepy and impair a person's ability to think clearly. - Tranquilizers: These pills are intended to help a person calm down.
 The drugs cause a person to become less alert and sleepy.
 They also make thinking difficult and affect emotions.
 The pills can affect alertness, attention, judgment and reactions.
 The effects may last for several hours. - Mind-altering drugs: Marijuana, LSD, heroin and similar drugs are illegal.
 They are often impure and may vary in strength.
-These drugs often affect a person's mood, vision, reactions and ability to judge time and space.
+These drugs often affect a person's mood, vision, reaction and ability to judge time and space.
 They tend to make users indifferent to or even unaware of their surroundings.
 The total effects are often unpredictable.
-Anyone under the influence of these drugs must not attempt to drive a motor vehicle. - New medicines: Be cautious.
+Anyone under the influence of these drugs must not attempt to drive a motor vehicle.

+Be cautious of new medicines.
 Do not drive until you are certain that they will not impair your driving.
-You should know that driving while under the influence of any controlled drug is not legal.
-You may be charged and convicted of DWUI. - Ask your doctor about what effects any drugs he prescribes might have on your driving. - Read the label carefully before you buy or use any over-the-counter or prescription drug.
+You should know that Driving While Under the Influence of any controlled drug is not legal.
+You may be charged and convicted of DWUI.

+Ask your doctor about what effects any drugs he prescribes might have on your driving.

+Read the label carefully before you buy or use any overthe-counter or non-prescription drug.